 Advanced & Defensive Driving Courses Newcastle

-We have a number of specialist advanced driving instructors located in and around Newcastle Upon Tyne and have already helped a large number of businesses in the area to help create a safer, more skilled workforce of car and van drivers.
+We have a number of specialist advanced driving instructors located in and around Newcastle upon Tyne, and have already helped a large number of businesses in the area to create a safer, more skilled workforce of car and van drivers.

 We also help private individuals.

-We cover this location + All of the UK – We come to you for the training:
+We Newcastle + All of the UK – We come to you for the training:

 We provide bespoke advanced/defensive driver training to companies and private individuals using our national network of DVSA-registered advanced driving instructors.

-We offer both a half and full-day advanced driving course for drivers in Newcastle.
+We offer both a half-day and a full-day advanced driving course for drivers in Newcastle.

-A half-day is 3.5hrs and the full day is 7hrs.
-A number of our clients located in Newcastle opt for the 2:1 format, where one driver goes out in the morning for 3.5hrs, and the other for the same time in the afternoon.
-So one tutor can train two drivers in one day.
+A half-day is 3.5 hours, and the full day is 7 hours.
+A number of our clients located in Newcastle opt for the 2:1 format, where one driver goes out in the morning for 3.5 hours, and the other for the same time in the afternoon.
+One tutor can train two drivers in a single day.

 Remember – All of our on-road driving courses are bespoke to your own needs.
 This relates to both business and private customers